Microchip implant (animal): Australia

 Microchips are legally required in the state of New South Wales, Australia.

 Because the ability to trace livestock from property of birth to slaughter is critical to the safety of red meat, the Australian red meat industry has implemented a national system known as National Livestock Identification System to ensure the quality and safety of beef, lamb, sheep meat and goat meat.
 There are weaknesses in the current microchipping system in Australia.
 According to several pieces of researches in 2015, reclaim rates were significantly higher for animals with microchips than those without microchips, which is based on the statistical analysis of the raw data of dogs and cats living in Australia as well as microchipped animals.
 To determine the character and the frequency of inaccurate microchip data used for locating owners of stray pets, the researchers also analyzed admission data for stray dogs and cats entering shelters called RSPCA-Queensland (QLD).
 The results show that the problem of microchip data may reduce the possibility that a pet's owner will be contacted to reclaim the animal.
 It is necessary that the current microchipping system in Australia be perfect and that microchip owners update their data frequently.

 France

 Since 1999, all dogs older than four months must be permanently identified with a microchip (or a tattoo, though the latter is not accepted if the animal is to leave the country).

 Cats are not required to be microchipped, though 2019 recorded increased support for mandatory chipping.
 Instead, since 1 January 2012, all cats older than seven months require mandatory registration in the European Union database.

 Israel

 Dogs and cats imported to Israel are required to be microchipped with an ISO 11784/11785 compliant 15 digit pet microchip.

 Japan

-Japan requires ISO-compliant microchips or a compatible reader on imported dogs and cats.
+Japan requires an ISO 11784 and 11785 compliant microchip implant for dogs and cats handled by breeders and pet shops, as well as for all imported dogs and cats.
+Additionally, microchipping is mandatory for certain invasive species that threaten Japan’s ecosystems or agriculture, as well as for special animals classified as dangerous to human life, health, or property.

+The Act on Welfare and Management of Animals (Act No. 105 of 1973) requires owners and pet sellers to register microchipped dogs and cats with the Ministry of the Environment database and update registration details as needed.
+When transferring ownership of a registered dog or cat, the Registration Certificate must accompany the animal.
+The Act prohibits microchip removal unless it poses a risk to the animal's health or falls under other exceptional cases.